messageformat/messageformat/README.md

 The experience and subtlety of your program's text can be important.
 Messageformat is a mechanism for handling both **pluralization** and **gender** in your applications.
-It can also lead to much better translations, as it's designed to support [all the languages](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) included in the [Unicode CLDR](http://cldr.unicode.org/).
+It can also lead to much better translations, as it's designed to support [all the languages] included in the [Unicode CLDR].

 This monorepo consists of the following packages that make up our JS implementation of ICU MessageFormat:

-- [@messageformat/core](packages/core/) - The core library that transpiles MessageFormat strings into JavaScript functions
 - [@messageformat/cli](packages/cli/) - A command-line client for the library
 - [@messageformat/convert](packages/convert/) - Converts other localization formats into MessageFormat
+- [@messageformat/core](packages/core/) - The core library that transpiles MessageFormat strings into JavaScript functions
 - [@messageformat/date-skeleton](packages/date-skeleton) - Tools for working with [ICU DateFormat skeletons]
 - [@messageformat/loader](packages/webpack-loader/) - Webpack loader for JSON, YAML, & .properties message files
 - [@messageformat/number-skeleton](packages/number-skeleton) - Tools for working with [ICU NumberFormat skeletons]